-The warrior led them to a nearby bark house, and after he had decoyed them into it, he gave his war cry.
-With his war club, he faced his pursuers.
+The warrior led the house, and after house into it, he gave his war club, he faced

 At the sound of their comrade's war cry, the other warriors immediately came to his aid.
 They surrounded the two strange beings.